ammentorp/java-ecosystem/d-web-application/README.md

 `dependencies {
      implementation("javax.ws.rs:javax.ws.rs-api:2.1.1")
  }`

- Next, import the necessary classes in `HelloWorld.java`.

-       import javax.ws.rs.ApplicationPath;
-       import javax.ws.rs.GET;
-       import javax.ws.rs.Path;
-Add the necessary annotations to method headers.

-For Jersey installation, add the following line in the project dependency
-section:

-`implementation("org.glassfish.jersey.containers:jersey-container-servlet-core:2.26")`

-### Using the Jersey Implementation of JAX-RS
+Next, we will create 2 new classes:
+* `TestApplication.java`
+* `JerseyEndpoint.java` (our API endpoint accessible at the path `/ping`)

+`TestApplication` extends `javax.ws.rs.core.Application`.
+This way allows a portable way to configuring resources and providers in a JAX-RS web service.
+This class calls `JerseyEndpoint`.
+This `Application` class is JAX-RS config class.

+`JerseyEndpoint` is where we will insert our `GET` and `PATH` HTTP requests.
+Inside this class we also want to use one of the static methods to create a Response instance using a ResponseBuilder.

-Use the Jersey implementation of JAX-RS to deploy that endpoint to an embedded HTTP server in your program.
+Now that we have these 2 new classes, we want our driver, `HelloWorld`, to build this application and deploy our endpoint to an embedded HTTP server.
+In this case, we used Grizzly.
 An embedded HTTP server is a component of a software system that implements the HTTP protocol.
+Other examples of embedded HTTP servers include Jetty, Tomcat, etc. To deploy `JerseyEndpoint` we will be using the Jersey implementation of JAX-RS.

+Import the following project dependencies:
+* `implementation("org.glassfish.jersey.containers:jersey-container-servlet-core:2.26")`
+* `implementation("org.glassfish.jersey.inject" , "jersey-hk2", "2.31")`
+* `runtimeOnly("org.glassfish.jaxb", "jaxb-runtime", "2.3.2")`

+Notice the last dependency is used only at runtime.

+We now want our `HelloWorld` class to extend `ResourceConfig`, which is the resource configuration for our web application.
+Create a `final ResourceConfig` instance of our application, `TestApplication`.
+Next, create an HttpServer instance of Grizzly to our `localhost:8080` using a UriBuilder.
+Run the web application on your machine and send it an HTTP request to http://localhost:8080/ping to make sure it works.